SarahDelia/pandas_data_munging/README.md

 Your final report should include each of the following:

-Player Count
+Player Count;
-Total Number of Players
+Total Number of Players;
-Purchasing Analysis (Total)
+Purchasing Analysis (Total);
-Number of Unique Items
+Number of Unique Items;
-Average Purchase Price
+Average Purchase Price;
-Total Number of Purchases
+Total Number of Purchases;
-Total Revenue
+Total Revenue;
-Gender Demographics
+Gender Demographics;
-Percentage and Count of Male Players
+Percentage and Count of Male Players;
-Percentage and Count of Female Players
+Percentage and Count of Female Players;
-Percentage and Count of Other / Non-Disclosed Purchasing Analysis (Gender)
+Percentage and Count of Other / Non-Disclosed;
+Purchasing Analysis (Gender)

 ----------------------------------------------